Print

 Family-friendly suburbs in San Francisco

-For expats moving to San Francisco with children, it will be a priority to be close to good schools.
+For those moving to San Francisco with children, it will be a priority to be close to good schools.
 Suburbs with access to open spaces and facilities that cater for children are an added bonus.

 Walnut Creek

-Walnut Creek is a leafy suburb in the East Bay area of San Francisco.
-With its green open spaces, sports fields and facilities for extra-curricular pursuits, it's well known for being a family-friendly area.
+Walnut Creek is a leafy suburb in the East Bay Area of San Francisco.
+With its green open spaces, sports fields, and facilities for extracurricular pursuits, it's well known for being a family-friendly area.

 Novato